Skip to main content

 Weed

-How to Harvest Weed: Keeping Your Buds Fresh
+How to Harvest Weed: Tips To Keep Your Buds Fresh

 It has been said to ‘Never get high on your own supply’, but in no way should that apply to growing and harvesting your own weed: It is not only easy enough to do at home (working around even the busiest schedules), but you can do it reasonably inexpensively and come out with fresh buds that rival even your most adored strains.